 BEAT was one of many partners who came together, lead by Julia Blatt of Massachusetts Rivers Alliance, to organize three Improving Stream Crossings workshops for western Massachusetts.

 Statewide experts from all sectors covered the following topics:

 - Stream Crossings Standards and Permitting

 - Engineering Standards and Guidance

 - Technical and Funding Resources

-Municipal highway, planning and DPW staff, municipal officials, conservation commissioners, engineering consultants, regional planning staff, state agency staff, environmental organization staff, volunteers, and anyone with an interest in improving stream crossings.
+These workshops were very well attended by municipal highway, planning and DPW staff, municipal officials, conservation commissioners, engineering consultants, regional planning staff, state agency staff, environmental organization staff, volunteers, and anyone with an interest in improving stream crossings.

 When stream crossings fail, the results can be catastrophic for those living and working nearby.
 Hurricane Irene and other recent severe storms wreaked havoc on western Massachusetts roads, costing millions in damage and disrupting life in affected communities for months.